All About Technical Education Teachers

 The states with the most job growth for Technical Education Teacher are Kentucky, South Dakota, and Texas.
 Watch out if you plan on working in Connecticut, New Jersey, or Nebraska.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Technical Education Teacher
+Salary for a Technical Education Teacher

-Technical Education Teachers make between $39,890 and $92,550 a year.
+The typical yearly salary for Technical Education Teachers is somewhere between $39,890 and $92,550.

 Technical Education Teachers who work in Alaska, Pennsylvania, or Connecticut, make the highest salaries.